mbarker84/gatsby-starter-netlify-cms/src/pages/blog/2020-06-16-bunny-kingdom-a-review.md

 *'Warren?'*

-*'His memory’s worse than mine.
+*'You can ask him, but his memory’s worse than mine.
 We got to these lands the same time those red rabbits did.
 Twas a harsh first winter as we jostled for the best territories.
 I got hit by many a projectile.'*

 *'Snowball?'*